Abhigyankrsingh/linux/Documentation/admin-guide/dell_rbu.rst

 https://linux.dell.com/libsmbios/ for details.

 Dell_RBU driver supports BIOS update using the monolithic image and packetized image methods.
-In case of monolithic the driver allocates a contiguous chunk of physical pages having the BIOS image.
-In case of packetized the app using the driver breaks the image in to packets of fixed sizes and the driver would place each packet in contiguous physical memory.
+In the case of monolithic, the driver allocates a contiguous chunk of physical pages having the BIOS image.
+In the case of packetized the app using the driver breaks the image into packets of fixed sizes and the driver would place each packet in contiguous physical memory.
 The driver also maintains a link list of packets for reading them back.